 Grammarly (editing)

-This delightful little plugin has saved my bacon many times.
+This nifty little plugin has saved my bacon several times.
 When it comes to editing, it pays to have multiple lines of defense.
-MS Word will catch the majority of spelling and grammatical mistakes, but not all of them.
-Grammarly will sniff out anything Word missed, which is usually enough to justify the install.
+Word processors will catch most of the spelling and grammar mistakes, but not all of them.
+Grammarly will sniff out the rest, which is enough to justify the install.
 My only complaint is that it can be a tad invasive, especially online, so I keep it disabled until needed.

-If you publish wide (distribute everywhere), then you have to create ePub files for everything non-Kindle.
-This can be a giant headache, because every outlet (Kobo, Nook, Apple, Google, etc.) has different publishing requirements.
+Creating eBook files is its own special hell.
+Not because it’s overly complicated, but because every outlet has different rules for publishing.
 Plus, you need to provide both ePub and MOBI files to ARC/magnet services like StoryOrigin and BookFunnel.

 When it’s time to design a cover, I download a template from Amazon, then plunder Pixabay and Unsplash for royalty-free images.
 I design the eBook version first, then create a separate file for the paperback.
-Early on, I would forget to switch between RBG (eBook) and CMYK (print) modes, which makes a huge difference in quality.
+A common tactic is to create the paperback cover first, then trim it down for the eBook version.
+But sometimes I would forget to switch between RBG (eBook) and CMYK (print) modes, which makes a huge difference in quality.
+Keeping them separate is a little more tedious, but it eliminates dumb errors.

 This software was a one-time purchase that paid for itself many times over.
 Navigating the hellscape that is Amazon Ads is an exercise in futility.
 The sole reason for Publisher Rocket’s existence is to make sense of that madness.